SteelCompendium/data-gen/Draw Steel Rules.md

 Just like failure with a consequence, the consequences accompanying success don’t need to be immediately apparent.
 In lieu of other consequences, the Director has the option to gain 2 additional VP at the start of the next combat encounter.

 Sometimes when a hero rolls a failure without a consequence, the Director can offer to let them succeed with a consequence.
 Likewise, a hero who rolls a success with a consequence might be given a chance to fail without a consequence if doing so is the better option.
 For instance, when a hero rolls a 10 on an easy Might test to break down a locked door, that’s a failure.
-But the Director could offer the player the choice of either not breaking down the door or breaking down the door and losing 1d6 Stamina as they get injured in the effort.
+But the Director could offer the player the choice of either not breaking down the door, or breaking down the door and losing 1d6 Stamina as they get injured in the effort.

 ### SUCCESS